warestack/cc/Class-5/lab5-exercises.md

 Recreate the "Hello World" Docker container setup from scratch on your GCP VM:

-1. On your VM, create a simple file called `app.py` and implement a simple script to remove duplicated data from a list.
+1. On your VM, create a simple file called `app.py` and implement a script to remove duplicated data from a list.
 Print the results.

 ```python
 data = [10, 20, 10, 30, 20, 40, 50, 30, 50]